darnellhernandez/COMP3040A2/README.md

 ## INSTRUCTIONS

-Hello, these instructions can help a user host their resume on Git and change the layout to a pre-set theme.
+> Hello, these instructions can help a user host their resume on Git and change the layout to a pre-set theme.

-In order to use a pre-set theme on Git, the user must convert their resume document into a Markdown file.
+> The user first has to convert their resume document into a Markdown file.
+To create a Markdown, a Markdown editor can be used to write it.
+Some Markdown editors that can be used are Atom and VSCode.
+Any Markdown editor can be used, it just depends on what your comfortable with.
+The editor used for this assignment specifically was VSCode.

+> VSCode has nice features where you can see live previews and preview it with the GitHub Flavoured Markdown Plugin, so it fit very well with our assignment details.
+It is also an editor that is free to download online.

+> You can create your new Markdown file (extension .md) in your editor and convert your resume using Markdown syntax.

+> Below are some basic features on Markdown.

-#### HOW TO BASIC FEATURES IN MARKDOWN
+#### HOW TO USE BASIC FEATURES IN MARKDOWN

 1. **LINES**.
 Lines can be use to separate text.
 A blank new line is used to separate text.
-If there is no line, the texts will be beside each other.
+If there is no empty line in between, the texts will be beside each other.

 2. **HEADERS.** Headers are used to separate text and to show different sizes of text.
 The Number of " # " placed in front of the text will change the size and separation with 1 " # " being the largest.